 There is a close collaboration, in the composites sector, between design and production, also thanks to the versatility of the material used which can ultimately take on any imaginable shape.
 How much will this aspect count in the future?

 In reality, the level of collaboration between design and production, which should be considered crucial with these materials, is still relatively low.
-The characteristics of the material, as intended as input to a design process (resistance to breakage, for example), are established and definitively guaranteed only at the time of the component's production; it is evident that in this context the component manufacturing specifications must be shared between design and production, and all manufacturing difficulties that can compromise the achievement of performance should be eliminated in the design stage, simply by applying the coded strategies of Design for Manufacturing.
-Too often this integration process is considered expensive, in terms of money and time, and is sacrificed in favor of empirical approaches to the production process, with the risk of losing control of the performance and quality of the finished product.
-Increasing the level of integration between design and production is one of the most relevant strategies for the future improvement of the competitiveness of composite material".
+The characteristics of the material, as intended as input to a design process (strenght to failure, for example), are established and definitively guaranteed only on the produced component; it is evident that in this context the product specifications must be shared between design and production, and all manufacturing difficulties that can compromise the achievement of performance should be eliminated in the design stage, simply by applying the coded strategies of Design for Manufacturing.
+Too often this integration process is considered expensive, in terms of money and time, and is sacrificed in favour of empirical approaches to the production process, with the risk of losing control of the performance and quality of the finished product.
+Increasing the level of integration between design and production is one of the most relevant strategies for the future improvement of the competitiveness of composite materials".

 Do you believe that 3D printing can replace presses and autoclaves in the next few years?

-"The strength of the deposition of fibers using 3D printing technology lies in the possibility of thinking about the distribution of fibers according to one-dimensional paths (curves in space) as an alternative to portions of surfaces (two-dimensional patches in lamination), increasing the possibility of arranging them along the lines force internal to the component, the ideal objective of a structural design process (taylored deposition).
+"The strength of the deposition of fibers using 3D printing technology lies in the possibility of thinking about the distribution of fibers according to one-dimensional paths (curves in space) as an alternative to portions of surfaces (two-dimensional patches in lamination), increasing the possibility of arranging them along the "force paths" internal to the component, that is the ideal objective of a structural design process (taylored deposition).
 However, this result can be difficult to achieve, depending on the geometry of the component and the technological constraints on the deposition methods.

 The Italian skills in the composites sector are known and recognized at European and international level.
 Why not aim for the creation of a true composite materials academy in Italy?

 "The role of specialist and master's training is entrusted in Italy to university institutions, making it possible at the same time to transfer research advances to future industry technicians.
-The Italian university comes from a tradition of basic research, and only in the last decades, also due to law regulations, research funding includes the requirements of partnership with industry and industrial applicability of the results.
-It is therefore appropriate to accelerate this integration process, stimulate the organic inclusion of composite technology in university training courses, in order to achieve more widespread professional growth in the composite sector.
-Although there are often difficulties in the university system in responding to the needs of industry, I do not consider it appropriate to proceed with the creation of alternative institutions for specialized training in this technological sector".
+The Italian university comes from a tradition of theoretical research, and only in the last decades, also due to law regulations, research funding includes the requirements of partnership with industry and industrial applicability of the results.
+It is therefore appropriate to accelerate this integration process, stimulate the inclusion of composite technology in university training courses, in order to achieve more widespread professional growth in the composite sector.
+Although there are often difficulties in the university system in responding to the needs of industry, I do not consider it appropriate to proceed with the creation of alternative institutions for specialized training in composite materials".

 14 October 2020